 He joined the Los Angeles Times in 1973.
-The former Alaskan discovered the true meaning of “cold” when, in 1980, he was assigned to the newspaper’s Chicago bureau for five winters.

-His writing has been recognized with numerous journalism honors, including an Overseas Press Club award and the Gerald Loeb Award.
+The Alaska-born journalist discovered the true meaning of “cold” when, in 1980, he was assigned to the newspaper’s Chicago bureau for five winters.
+He has been recognized with numerous journalism honors, including an Overseas Press Club award and the Gerald Loeb Award.
 Rempel also was a finalist for the Goldsmith Prize for Investigative Reporting.
 He has appeared on television news shows including The Today Show, Nightline, Hardball and Reliable Sources.

 His latest hardcover book, At the Devil’s Table, is a narrative insider’s account of the fall of the Cali drug cartel, the result of a reporting effort that spanned 12 years.